dmccreary/micropython-clocks-and-watches/docs/about.md

 we had an easy-to-use Python environment that didn't require long compilation.
 The kids LOVED this new system.

+## The Thonny IDE

+The Raspberry Pi Foundation also promoted (and funded) a simple Integrated Development Envionrment (IDE) called [Thonny](https://thonny.org/).
+Thonny allows us to simply plug the board into a USB and it will "almost" automatilly download the right Raspberry Pi firmware to get students started quickly.
+We highly recommend Thonny in all our coding clubs.

+## Syncronizing Clocks with the Pico W using WiFi

+Our clocks were wonderful to watch but the time had to be set manually when they were not hooked up to a USB port of a computer running Thonny.
+This all changed with the Raspberry Pi Foundation released the [Raspberry Pi Pico](https://www.raspberrypi.com/news/raspberry-pi-pico-w-your-6-iot-platform/) in the summer of 2022.

+The $6 Pico W board finally started to catch up with the incumbent [ESP-32](https://en.wikipedia.org/wiki/ESP32) series of microcontrollers that had supported WiFi.
+The ESP-32 was the sucessor to the groundbreaking [ESP8266](https://en.wikipedia.org/wiki/ESP8266) that was introduce way back in Auguest of 2014.
+We have several advanced students that use these processors, but they do require you to use much more advanced toolchains.

 ## Progess in Better Displays

 Unfortunatly, the under 1-inch OLED displays that were low-cost were often too small to read